flit/argon-rtos/README.md

 There are no limits on the number of kernel objects.
 You may create as many objects as you need during runtime via dynamic allocation using `new` or `malloc()`.
 However, dynamic memory is not required under any circumstance.
 All kernel objects can be allocated statically, which is often important for determining application memory requirements at link time.

+### Documentation

+The Argon documentation is [available online](https://flit.github.io/argon-rtos/doc/).

+You can also generate it locally with Doxygen.
+The config file is doc/Doxyfile.

 ### Example

 Here's a simple example of the C++ API.